MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 1Closed bar

-4. Implementation Examples Using iBands in an EA
+4. Implementation Examples for Using iBands in an EA

-iBands is not just a function for displaying Bollinger Bands.
+iBands is not simply a function for displaying Bollinger Bands.

-However, Bollinger Bands are not a complete trading signal by themselves.
+However, Bollinger Bands are not a universal trading signal by themselves.

-In real use, they are often separated into roles such as the following.
+In practice, they are often used for separate roles such as the following.

 • Breakout judgment

-This section covers the two most basic patterns so beginners can understand them clearly.
+This section covers the two most basic patterns so beginners can understand them easily.

-• A mean-reversion type that looks for reversal after band contact
+• A mean reversion type that looks for reversal when price reaches a band

-• A breakout type that follows price after it breaks through a band
+• A breakout type that follows movement when price breaks a band

-In mean-reversion logic, when price reaches the outside of a band, the EA looks for a return after an overextended move.
+In mean reversion logic, when price reaches the outside of a band, the EA looks for a pullback from an overextended move.

 A typical example is as follows.